CSSE6400/project-23-salt-and-paper/report/REPORT.md

 - Embrace Iterative Development: By adopting an iterative development approach, such as Agile or Scrum, we can utilize frequent feedback loops.
 This will ensure that the software is developed to meet the needs of the users.

 - Continuous Integration and Deployment: Automating with robust CI/CD pipelines will ensure a seamless development process.
 This will allow us to focus on the development of the software, while the CI/CD pipelines take care of the rest.

-## Reflection

-- Improved Requirements Gathering: We've learned that requirements gathering is a continuous process.
-We've improved our requirements gathering process by incorporating feedback from each iteration.

-- Embrace Iterative Development: By adopting an iterative development approach, such as Agile or Scrum, we can utilize frequent feedback loops.
-This will ensure that the software is developed to meet the needs of the users.

-- Continuous Integration and Deployment: Automating with robust CI/CD pipelines will ensure a seamless development process.
-This will allow us to focus on the development of the software, while the CI/CD pipelines take care of the rest.

----